 After buying our Oyster 435 sailing boat in Ipswich, absolutely nowhere near our home, we needed to get the boat back to Portsmouth so we could start preparing her for our sailing adventure.
 Getting her from Ipswich to Portsmouth involved crossing the terrifying Thames Estuary, riddled with sand banks, wind farms and massive ships, and sailing down the English Channel, the busiest shipping channel in the world ever, probably.
 This was going to be an adventure, especially as we barely know the blunt end from the pointy end.
 We’d better hire some help then.
 Let’s hope we get enough wind to sail and don’t sink, eh?
 Read More

-Every sailing boat needs cool boat stuff!
+Every boat needs cool boat stuff!
+Whether you are having fun on your boat every weekend or living aboard and sailing the world, you will need fun water toys and cool boat gadgets to make the most of your time on and in the water.
 People planning to sail the world, sailboat cruisers and liveaboard families definitely need cool gadgets and fun stuff on their boat.
-From towable water toys to cool drones to spear guns!
+From towable water toys to high tech drones to cool kayaks!
+If you spend time on the water, you need cool stuff for your boat.

 I first saw a Water-to-Go filter bottle at the Adventure Travel Show in London a few years ago.
 A man was filling up a chunky black plastic bottle from a fish tank full of muddy water, and then pouring out clear water into a glass and drinking it.
 In fact, he was passing it round for us to drink too.
 Impressive, I thought.
 He claimed these Water-to-Go bottles had a unique water filtration system which filtered out 99.9% of the contaminants in water.
 “We don’t need those”, I thought, but I’d been hypnotised by his cheap selling trick, so I bought two bottles anyway.
 Our Water-to-Go bottles were tested thoroughly for a year while backpacking across Asia and Australia, Water-to-Go filter bottles are now an essential item for travelling.
 Read More